"A lie told often enough becomes truth."

 take fewer measures to protect themselves from crime (such as staying home and locking doors).

-The Newark foot patrol experiment and the Atlantic article by Wilson and Kelling contributed to popularize foot
+The Newark foot patrol experiment and the Atlantic article by Wilson and Kelling contributed to popularize

-interest groups and political leaders (Trojanowicz & Harden, 1985, n.p.).
+from special interest groups and political leaders (Trojanowicz & Harden, 1985, n.p.).

 Police Community Relations and Community Based Policing